-A group of young people that The Wheaton Lions sponsored to go to the Spectrios Institute for Low Vision Camp joined us for lunch at our August 6, 2013 luncheon.
+A group of young people that The Wheaton Lions sponsored to go to the Spectrios Institute for Low Vision Camp joined us for lunch.
 It was a fun time for all."

 Welcome to the Wheaton Lions Club